2001-Sun Jul 15 17:15:56 EDT 2018

 Vetstreet does not provide medical advice, diagnosis, or treatment.
 See Additional Information ›

-th grade, lives with Duchenne muscular dystrophy, a degenerative disorder that makes muscles weaker and weaker.
+Presley, a Goldendoodle service dog, earned a spot in the Good Hope Middle School yearbook in Louisiana alongside Seph Ware, the 14-year-old boy she accompanies everywhere.
+Ware, who’s in 7th grade, lives with Duchenne muscular dystrophy, a degenerative disorder that makes muscles weaker and weaker.
 "When it came time to putting the yearbook together, there was no question that Presley had to be included in it because she's part of our school,” said yearbook adviser Sonya Hogg.
 "She gives [Seph] more confidence and some maturity, and is a great help to him."
 Seph’s mother, Lori Watkins-Ware, shared the photo of the two side-by-side in the yearbook, on Facebook last week. — See photos at CNN

 Like this article?
 Have a point of view to share?
 Let us know!

 Take our breed quiz to find your next pet.

 Bartonella is a type bacteria that can be transmitted to cats, dogs and humans from exposure to infected fleas and…

 Want to give your pup yummy, low-calorie treats?
 We’ve got the skinny on which foods are OK to feed him.